walshbr/walshbr.github.io/_drafts/2019-04-10-general-blogging-ideas.md

 ---

 **Next up**
-* week of June 19th - Origin Story - Ready to publish.
-Last skim morning of.
 * week of June 26th - Shape of DH Work - Ready to publish.
 Last skim morning of.
 * week of July 3rd - workflow for remote music recording - ready to publish - last skim morning of
 * week of July 10th - DH and the Ellington Effect - ready to publish - last skim morning of